RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 -  BUFFER\_LOAD\_{ubyte, sbyte, ushort, sshort, dword, format\_x}.

--  It is illegal to set the instruction’s TFE bit for loads to LDS.
+-  It is illegal to set the instruction's TFE bit for loads to LDS.

 .. raw:: html